Lautaro Martínez: Senior team

 Martínez was included in the final 26-man squad for the 2022 FIFA World Cup by Lionel Scaloni.
 Although he was struggling with an ankle injury, he started the initial two games of the tournament, having a goal disallowed for offside in Argentina's opening 2–1 defeat to Saudi Arabia, before being dropped from the starting lineup for Julián Álvarez, and would come off the bench for the remainder of the tournament, going scoreless throughout the competition.
 On 9 December 2022, during the quarter-final, Martínez scored the winning penalty in Argentina's 4–3 shoot-out victory against the Netherlands to send his side into the semi-finals.
 On 18 December, during the final, he replaced Álvarez in extra-time as Argentina defeated France, 4–2, in the penalty shoot-out after the match ended 3–3 in extra-time to win the World Cup.

 At the 2024 Copa América, Martínez scored Argentina's second goal in the team's opening 2–0 win over Canada.
 He followed this up with the only goal of the match in a win against Chile, which allowed Argentina to advance to the knock-out stages.
 In Argentina's final group match against Peru, he scored both goals in a 2–0 win.
 In the final against Colombia, Martínez scored the only goal in the 112th minute of the game during extra time, putting Argentina up 1–0, and eventually winning them the tournament.
 With his 5 goals in the tournament, he was awarded the Golden Boot as the competition's top goalscorer.

+On 27 May 2026, Martínez was selected in the 26-man squad for the 2026 FIFA World Cup.
+A month later, on 27 June, he netted his first World Cup goal, converting a penalty in a 3–1 victory over Jordan.
+He provided an assist for Enzo Fernández's stoppage-time goal in a 3–2 victory over Egypt in the round of 16, helping his team complete a comeback after trailing 2–0.
+On 11 July, Martínez scored Argentina's third goal of the game in the 121st minute of extra time in their quarterfinal victory over Switzerland.
+On 15 July, Martínez scored the decisive second goal in stoppage time during Argentina's 2–1 semi-final triumph over England, sending his team into a second straight World Cup final.
+He was left on the bench in the final, as Spain defeated Argentina 1–0 after extra-time.